andrewbeng89/IS429AngularTest/README.md

 To make use of the MongoDB database you have just created in the Node.js web application these credentials have to be used in a secure manner:

-1. For developemnt on Koding.com, a new file at the root level of this repository called credentials.js will be used
+1. For developemnt on Nitrous.IO, app/credentials.js will be used
-2. Using the Heroku toolbelt, the MongoDB password will be set as Heroku environment variable
+2. Using the CloudBees SDK, the MongoDB password will be set as CloudBees config variable
-3. Using the Elastic Beanstalk console, the MongoDB password will be set as Heroku environment variable
-4. Using the travis gem CLI, the MongoDB password will be encrypted and used during the build process

-To use the password in the development environment, create a new file called "credentials.js" in the root directory of application repository.
-Edit the contents of "credentials.js" accordingly:
+To use the password in the development environment, edit the contents of "credentials.js" (created in Part 1) accordingly:

 <pre>
   <code>